haze/zig-libressl/README.md

 ## Project status
 Zig-LibreSSL is currently a work in progress.
 I've hand verified that simple message transactions work, along with use in a homebrewed HTTP client, but there is still much more to test!
-Please feel free to open issues for features or bugs that you wish to add or encounter.
+Please feel free to open issues for features you want, or bugs that you encounter.

 ## Quickstart Client
 ```zig